smarthomej/addons/bundles/org.smarthomej.binding.androiddebugbridge/README.md

 The configuration depends on the application, device and version used.

-This is a sample of the mediaStateJSONConfig thing configuration:
+This is a sample of the mediaStateJSONConfig thing configuration - the `label` is optional:

-`[{"name": "com.amazon.tv.launcher", "mode": "idle"},{"name": "org.jellyfin.androidtv", "mode": "wake_lock", "wakeLockPlayStates": [2,3]},{"name": "com.amazon.firetv.youtube", "mode": "wake_lock", "wakeLockPlayStates": [2]}]`
+`[{"name": "com.amazon.tv.launcher", "mode": "idle"},{"name": "org.jellyfin.androidtv", "mode": "wake_lock", "wakeLockPlayStates": [2,3]}, {"name": "com.amazon.firetv.youtube", "label":"YouTube", "mode": "wake_lock", "wakeLockPlayStates": [2]}]`

 ## Channels